RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Acknowledgements

-This research was supported by National Natural Science Foundation of China (No.62325405,62406159), Tsinghua University Initiative Scientific Research Program, Tsinghua-Efort Joint Research Center for EAI Computation and Perception, Beijing National Research Center for Information Science, Technology (BNRist), Beijing Innovation Center for Future Chips, and State Key laboratory of Space Network and Communications.
+This research was supported by National Natural Science Foundation of China (No.62406159,62325405), Zhongguancun Project C20250301, Tsinghua University Initiative Scientific Research Program, TsinghuaEfort Joint Research Center for EAI Computation and Perception, Beijing National Research Center for Information Science, Technology (BNRist), Beijing Innovation Center for Future Chips, and State Key laboratory of Space Network and Communications.